yola/drf-madprops/README.md

-This library contains two base classes for property's serializers (for cases when properties are exposed as separate resource and as nested resource) which allows to retrieve/operate parent resource properties as dicts.
+This library contains two base classes for property's serializers (for cases when properties are exposed as separate resource and as nested resource) which allows to retrieve/operate on parent resource properties as dicts.
 For example, instead of representation listed above, we'll get something like:

 ```json